hurricane-pinecone/Segfault-Simulator/README.md

 # Segfault Simulator

-This is a lightweight engine built using the ECS pattern.
+This is a lightweight engine built using the ECS pattern, with a Unity style OOP layer on top for the game client.

-The engine comes with a few common systems, like movement and rigidbody.
-Game specific systems can inherit sfs::System and be added to scenes.

 <p align="center">
   <a href="https://hurricane-pinecone.github.io/Segfault-Simulator" target="_blank" rel="noopener noreferrer">